ludvigak/FINUFFT.jl/README.md

 This should download and build FINUFFT v1.0, as long as you satisfy the dependencies listed in <https://finufft.readthedocs.io/en/latest/install.html#dependencies>

-Currently only tested on Linux, but should work on Mac OS X.
+Currently only tested on Linux.

 ## Usage